Preach the word; be ready in season, out of season; reprove, rebuke, exhort with all longsuffering and doctrine. (2 Timothy 4:2)

 Relationship to Rulers

 The situation is just as bad regarding how we relate to worldly authorities.
-It pains me to see Christians speak so disrespectfully of political leaders like Joe Biden and Vladimir Putin and etc. It has come to Thailand, where vitriol against our military dictator Prayut is a way of life, a way to form a bond with others – but it is not a Christian way.
+It pains me to see Christians speak so disrespectfully of political leaders like Joe Biden and Vladimir Putin and etc. It has come to Thailand, where vitriol against our military dictator Prayut is a way of life, a way to form a bond with others – but it is not a Christian way to bond.
 Rather than meekness, there is a puffed up feeling that I can do better than them as a ruler.
 Denigrating someone powerful makes us feel powerful.
 This attitude is going to bring the ire of political authorities on many Christians unnecessarily and not according to God’s will in the future.

 It is easy for me to say things like this in writing, but I find it extremely hard to do actual reproof in personal ministry.
 It is scary to tell people, especially those who think they have knowledge, that a belief they have isn’t healthy or fruitful.
 We often look at headship/leadership and see only the advantages of it: no one to boss me around, I can decide what direction we take, people respect me, glory comes to me.
 But for those of us in a relational kingdom where our value comes from Jesus, these things don’t excite us much and instead it is the solemn responsibilities of leadership that loom large.